Senpai-10/google-collections-extension/README.md

 ## How to use

-- first you need to have more than +200 items in your collections to have second page
+- First you need to have more than +201 items in your collections to have second page.